 7. Sprinkle the shredded lettuce over the sour cream in an even layer and also not too thick.

 8. Then lay the sliced tomatoes and olives on the Taco Salad tray.
-I made two pans, one with olives and one with olives and tomatoes.

 9. Finally sprinkle green onions over the other vegetables.